AlFoX/CuteReport-Docs/en/text_wrap_of_objects.md

 ![Memo2]

 For this example we have set **textFlag** property to **AlignJusify**.
-It is not necessary to set text flags to all Memos, so set them only for first one.
+It is not necessary to set text flags to all Memos, so set them only for the first one.
 Every subsequent Memo inherits this setting.

 **Complex wrapping**